becloudready/azure-databricks-terraform/README.md

 * Adjust the `terraform.tfvars` to match region and resource group for each deployment.
 * Use additional folders like `westus` for DR/secondary regions.

+---

+## 📚 MSSQL ➜ Delta Pipeline Use Cases

+Looking to extend this deployment with data ingestion pipelines?
+See [Databricks Pipelines for MSSQL ➜ Delta Lake](docs/mssql-to-delta-pipeline-usecases.md) for detailed scenarios, architectural guidance, and next steps that build on the Terraform modules and notebooks included in this repository.